 Applications are accepted annually by 31st January.
-The application form should be accompanied by a CV, publication list and a research proposal (500 -1000 words).
+The application form should be sent to Eliza Boudier at firstname.lastname@example.org.

-Applications are reviewed by the Institute's Research Committee, which meets annually in February/March.
+Applications are reviewed by the Institute's Research Committee, which meets annually in March.
 Applicants will be informed shortly afterwards as to whether their applications has been successful.

 The Inns of Court Fellowship Scheme is open to senior judges from the following jurisdictions:

 Nominations for the Fellowships are made by the Chief Justice in each jurisdiction.
-The Institute cannot accept any applications direct.
+The Institute cannot accept any applications directly.

 In addition to the Institute's own schemes, additional Visiting Fellowships are also offered by the School of Advanced Study, of which the Institute is a member.
-These Fellowships are intended for scholars wishing to undertake inter--disciplinary research in the humanities and social sciences, especially across the fields of study of the School's member institutes: Institute of Advanced Legal Studies, Institute of Classical Studies, Institute of Commonwealth Studies, English Studies, Institute of Germanic and Romance Studies, Institute of Historical Research, Institute of Musical Research, Institute of Philosophy, Institute for the Study of the Americas, and the Warburg Institute.
+These Fellowships are intended for scholars wishing to undertake inter--disciplinary research in the humanities and social sciences, especially across the fields of study of the School's member institutes: Institute of Advanced Legal Studies, Institute of Classical Studies, Institute of Commonwealth Studies, Institute of English Studies, Institute of Historical Research, Institute of Latin American Studies, Institute of Modern Languages Research, Institute of Philosophy, and the Warburg Institute.

 Further particulars of these Fellowships can be found on the School's web site at: